DrDoofus-MD-PhD-DDS/RPIPs/RPIPs/RPIP-drd-draft.md

 Rocket Pool University courses can certainly contain images, videos and graphics, but it is a primarily text based reading/testing framework with certification (likely in the form of POAPs) for overall concepts within the Rocket Pool ecosystem.
 The website is a framework to easily allow classes to be created by anyone on any topic.
 For example, discord support certification or explanations of how to find and use various links and resources, i.e. information that might be useful to return to to reference in text based format.

 As for content, the included and initial course, Basics of Rocket Pool, is not meant to replace the official documentation, it is an overview of the documentation; an easily digestible "quick start" version written from the ground up to give a different perspective on what parts are needed for novices to garner a quick but encompassing vision of the protocol.
 NOT, a quick understanding of how to set up a node or minipool.
 In many cases, it references the docs and via the quiz teaches students how to reference them themselves.

- One educational website content, not officially affliated with Rocket Pool, does not need to prevent different educational resources from existing.

 2. GMC should not defer to other group's potential projects.

    I believe the GMC should be proactive in the funding and encouragement of community projects and not reactive to other groups prospective projects.
 I am aware that Rocket Pool's EVMavericks are an influential subset of Rocket Pool and perhaps the GMC, so I understand that they are possibly an exception to this rule.
 Nevertheless, I feel it should be, in general, part of the mindset of the GMC to seekout more outreach anticipating success rather than limit outreach by questioning if it might not reach enough people or potentially mildly duplicate efforts.

 3. GMC should encourage outreach and educational projects in earnest.

    It is important to offer several variants of education on the protocol, since people learn via many different methods.
 Expanding and encouraging alternatives is a tried and true teaching method in modern education.
 Furthermore, much of the language used in a large scale projects, like RP, tends to repeat obscure phrases and buzzwords that are confusing to newcomers and, all too often, much of the existing community.
 Different wordings and summaries can open up minds to concepts previously not fully grasped.
 This is something we should strive towards, not try to avoid.

    In addition, the GMC is sitting on unused funds.
 Knowing the GMC funds will be spent, encourages the community to create and innovate.
 If GMC grant funding seems unachievable, the opposite effect will prevail.
 In fact, this framework will allow others to easily put their content online for GMC funding without reinventing the wheel.

 4. This appeal lowers the request amount, potentially making it more in line with GMC budget.

    The original request was priced in line with what I would charge, in general, for this type of project.
 Having participated in many grant requests throughout the years, they are all different and unique beasts.
 Grants are odd in that you are asking someone to pay you for something they didn't ask for and if they did would likely not have requested it via the method you are proposing.

 In light of this and because I want to do this project in the hopes it benefits the community (not just for the grant money).
 I am significantly lowering my proposal.